codingnninja/DevRel-How-to-sell-to-developers/README.md

 ## What is DevRel?

-Tracing the origin of Developer Relations, there is no generally acceptable definition as everyone tries to define it with relative terms.
+Tracing the origin of Developer Relations, there is no generally accepted definition as everyone tries to define it with relative terms.

-Now, let's make an attempt to give a definition that has a potential to satisfy the needs of any DevRel team.
+Now, let's make an attempt to give a definition that has potential to satisfy the needs of any DevRel team.

 DevRel is the interaction among developers to drive and achieve individual and organizational interests through experience and demonstration.

-This definition claims that experience and demonstration are necessary to achieve or forfeit business, users and team's goals.
+This definition claims that experience and demonstration are necessary to achieve or forfeit a business, user and team's goals.

-Experience has to do with the value or benefit users, organizations and other parties gain out of their interactions which could be through demonstration in form of contents, conferences, demo and any other mediums.
+Experience has to do with the value or benefit users, organizations and other parties gain out of their interactions which could be through demonstration in the form of content, conferences, demos and any other mediums.

-In short, Developer Relations revolves around all demonstrations and their attendant experience.
+In short, Developer Relations revolve around all demonstrations and their attendant experience.

 For the sake of practical application, DevRel is about Development, Education ( with marketing and selling sense) and Customer care/support.
 Oh, sorry!
 I have forgotten we all hate the word "selling and marketing".
 Anyway, hear me out.